1Password/connect-sdk-js/example/README.md

 # JavaScript Connect SDK Example

-This example has been created in order to illustrate the main available functionality with regard to item manipulation, in the JavaScript Connect SDK.
+This example demonstrates how to create, read, and modify items available to your 1Password Connect deployment using the JavaScript Connect SDK.
 Given a (secret) string, this example will create an item, add it to given vault, retrieve it and, eventually, remove it.

 ## Prerequisites